Jfeatherstone/SFMLCollision/README.md

 - 0 denotes empty space (will not be included)
 - 1 denotes a vertex that will be included
 - 2 denotes the inside of a shape that will not be included
-- 3 denotes a vertex that was included, but no longer will be
+- 3 denotes a vertex that was included, but no longer will be as it is not necessary

 The following images are generated from this source image: